30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Military, veterans and their families

-The Fisher House Foundation provides free housing for military and veteran families while a family member is in the hospital.
+The Fisher House Foundation provides free housing for military and veteran families while a family member is in the hospital with lung cancer.
 According to its website, “The program has saved military and veterans’ families an estimated $500 million in out-of-pocket costs for lodging and transportation.”
 Fisher House creates a space where military families can lean on each other during a shared experience such as cancer.

 Cancer Type: Any